docpad-archive/documentation/01-start/00-intro.html.md

 - [Browserify](https://github.com/substack/node-browserify) for sharing server code *directly* with the client
 - Native pre-processor rendering such as [CoffeeScript](http://coffeescript.org), [CoffeeKup](http://coffeekup.org), [Stylus](http://learnboost.github.com/stylus), and [LessCSS](http://lesscss.org)

-So, as the Node community grows and innovates, so too does DocPad.
+And as the Node community grows and innovates, so too does DocPad.
 Awesome.